nathantsai1/moto_phone/README.md

 # moto_phone

-A cad moto phone model
+# Description
+A model of my Moto phone made in CAD

+# Videos of my project